Steadman (band): History

-Influenced by the Britpop-bands Oasis and Radiohead, Steadman were also compared to The Verve.
+Originally known as the Dharmas, the band was formed in 1998 in Hastings, England, and has been compared to Britpop-bands Oasis, Suede, and Radiohead.
+Paul McCartney endorsed the band, stating "The band Steadman have the songs, the musicianship, the energy and the enthusiasm to blow the top off any club or arena".

 When Elektra Records dissolved, the band lost their recording deal as a result.

 The band has played shows with acts including Jason Mraz, Jet, Ash, Ian McCulloch of Echo & the Bunnymen, Feeder, Michelle Branch and Stereolab.
 Their music has been featured on The Sims 2: University ("Come On") as well as the films Love Wrecked ("Wave Goodbye"), New York Minute ("Wave Goodbye"), Failure to Launch ("Forget My Heart"), Slither ("Sad World") and According to Spencer ("Come Alive"), and has received airplay on several US radio stations.

 In addition the band appeared as themselves on the TV shows Smallville, Charmed, Las Vegas, Judging Amy and Black Sash, and American Dreams as the Dave Clark Five, as well as guest spots on The Late Late Show with Craig Kilborn and The Sharon Osbourne Show.
-They also played a concert in a virtual world MMORPG known as There.com on 16 November 2003.
+They also played a concert in a virtual world MMORPG known as There.com.
 The band played their songs on a stage in the There headquarters while their corresponding avatars played virtual instruments and sang in There.

-In mid-2005 Steadman released all their music as free downloads on their website under a Creative Commons licence.
+Steadman released all their music as free downloads on their website under a Creative Commons licence.